How To Design The IT Architecture of a Digital Bank

 How to Design Your IT Architecture for Digital Banking

 Digital Banking Architecture platforms must adhere to best practices for security and comply with regulatory guidelines.
-IT architecture of a digital bank must be flexible, scalable, secure and manageable.
+The IT architecture of a digital bank must be flexible, scalable, secure and manageable.
 The major challenges that digital banking faces include increasing regulatory compliance, adapting to changing customer needs, and creating a competitive edge against your competitors.

 Digital banking platforms must support compliance with regulations such as UDAAP or GDPR.
 An organization may use one or more tiers of security controls, depending on its risk profile and business needs.
 Security includes encryption at rest and in transit, digital identity and privacy management, user authentication and authorization, website security, application security, and security monitoring capabilities.
 In particular, banks should have a secure digital banking platform with appropriate isolation of consumer data.
 A bank's digital banking platform must also consider any compliance standards or guidelines to which the bank's activities are subject.